 - Set a goal for your child of getting up at night to use the toilet.
 Instead of focusing on making it through the night dry, help your child understand that it is more important to wake up every night to use the toilet.

 - Make sure the child has easy access to the toilet.
-Clear the path from his or her bed to the toilet and install night-lights.
+Clear the path from their bed to the toilet and install night-lights.
 Provide a portable toilet if necessary.

 - Reward your child for remaining dry.
 A system of sticker charts and rewards works for some children.
 The child gets a sticker on the chart for every night of remaining dry.
 A certain number of stickers earn a reward.